jonathanbosson/pipbrowser/README.md

 1. Download and install [`AutoHotKey`](https://autohotkey.com/)
 2. Grab the latest [`version`](https://github.com/jonathanbosson/pipbrowser/archive/master.zip) and unpack the `.zip` file.
-3. Edit the top parameters in `pipbrowser.ahk` to your respective setup
+3. Edit the top parameters in `pipbrowser.ahk` according to your setup
 4. Run the script

 ### Usage